bleunguts/bleunguts/portfolio2013.md

 - Cash Deal Request for Quote(RFQ) GUI development screen for traders to add their spreads in the FX pricing module
 - Participating in the team which implemented price and trader spreads stream aggregation push-based SOA design pattern, an extension to the existing price/spread tick pub sub model
 - Conducted Root cause Analysis for trading losses which involved investigating price and order execution logs.
 Commonly related to latency and system latency tolerance limit, so isolated offending code, and utilized Redgate Performance Profiler to isolate limiting code.
 Presented and resolved performance designs to the price subscription and trade execution pipeline.

-# Lloyds (BJSS consultant)

-**Period** _:_ Feb &#39;13 - Sep &#39;13

-**Length** _:_ 7 months

-**Team Members:** 3

-**Technologies:** WPF, C# .NET 4.5, PRISM, MVVM, WPFToolkit, NUnit, WCF SOAP WebServices

-**Environments:** Windows

-**Methodology:** Agile

-**Description:** WPF GUI development for LBG&#39;s core ecommerce FX system responsible for mark-up structuring and model pricing configuration store.
-WCF GUI client interfacing via WCF Web services with the Java SOAP web server.

-**Projects:**

-- Implemented features related to Dodd Frank regulations with enhancements to the model pricing configuration module used by trading to configure the FX pricing models
-- Coordinated face-to-face with the trading desk to source requirements for a WPF custom control which presented traders with a hybrid dropdown and check box control with tool tips to help them select different pricing configurations

 # Trafigura (BJSS consultant)